52Lau/weixin_crawler-1/README.md

 >
 > #### If you want weixin_crawler work automatically those steps are necessary or you shoud operate the phone to get the request data that will be detected by Anyproxy manual
 >
-> 1. Install abd and add it to your path(windows for example)
+> 1. Install adb and add it to your path(windows for example)
 >
 > 2. install android emulator(NOX suggested) or plugin your phone and make sure you can operate them with abd from command line tools
 >